Redneck (song): Music video

 The music video begins with a young girl named Mary Jane, whose birthday is near: her mother decides that this year instead of her father playing music, they should "hire some professional entertainment" and looks at the yellow pages for a band.
 The band ad she sees is Lamb of God's and, thinking they are a Christian band due to the name, she hires them.
-The next scene is a nice suburban birthday party for small children, one that is abruptly disturbed and eventually ruined as Lamb of God's tour bus arrives, full of scantily clad groupies and marijuana.
+The next scene is a nice suburban birthday party for small children, one that is abruptly disturbed and eventually ruined as Lamb of God's tour bus arrives, full of marijuana and scantily clad groupies.
 The band and crew make themselves at home, trashing everything in their way, and continue to set up a stage, regardless of the obvious displeasure of the neighborhood.
 The band then plays the rest of the song on stage, causing everyone except little Mary to flee from the aggressive metal sound.
 The video ends with the singer Randy Blythe falling unconscious into a kiddie pool and Mary laughing.